lolilo/VisuaLisPy/README.md

 Final Thoughts
 ------------------
+###Future Goals
 Furthering my project, I wrote a simple code generator to compile Scheme into a subset of JavaScript.
 This was a relatively straight-forward process of translating the AST to fit the template of JavaScript's language structure.
 I plan to program a code generator to target C, which will involve type-casting and other presently unforeseen challenges, I'm sure.
 Perhaps I will one day make it to assembly...

 ###Lessons Learned
  * Many particulars in parsing raw input with regex, keeping in mind precedence, prioritization, maximal munch.
  * Computers can't deal with ambiguity, so syntactic ambiguity in code must be resolved somehow.
-"Time flies like an arrow; fruit flies like a banana."
+An illustrative example of ambiguity in English is, "Time flies like an arrow; fruit flies like a banana."
+ * In order to optimize parsing, Udacity's CS262 course touched upon memoization -- a technique I would like to revisit and learn more about.
  * Integrating with somebody else's code (D3.js), without documentation, may prove challenging.
 Along this line, I should document my own code as I am writing it and not simply all at the end.
 What is obvious to me at one point may no longer be obvious several weeks from now.
+ * Deployment is another beast entirely.
+So that's why DevOps/release management is its own department.
  * Compilers and the existence of programming languages aren't so magical anymore.
 Compilers are translators from one language to another, basically, and I concretely see how one could go about creating an original language. tl;dr, computer languages are made-up, and you too can make one up yourself.
- * Deployment is another beast entirely.
-So that's why DevOps/release management is its own department.

 The more I learned, the more I realized how much more I want to learn.
 <br />